tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 ### Why does the app not update a location?
 It is in my bookmarks.

-TWFG tries to be very conservative with your download volume.
+Tiny Weather Forecast Germany tries to be very conservative with your download volume.
 For this reason it only updates the currently displayed region.
 All other regions in the regions drop down are merely places once visited and do not get any updates.

 *Note* the currently selected region is also the region displayed in any widget added to the home screen.